 We need people to participate in an experiment for an economics research project.
 The task involves making economic decisions in a strategic environment.

-This experiment is approved byInstitutional Review Board at Iowa State University.
+This experiment is approved by the Institutional Review Board at Iowa State University.
 Your decision to apply for this project will be construed as your consent to participate in the experiment.
-If you decide to participate in this experiment you should know that researchers of the project will use non-identifiable information from your upwork profile to do the analysis along with the decisions that you make in experiment.
+If you decide to participate in this experiment you should know that researchers of the project will use non-identifiable information from your upwork profile to do the analysis, along with the decisions that you make in experiment.
+It is assured that the confidentiality of your profile data along with the choices that you make in an experiment will be strictly maintained.

-Since this experiment involves online interaction with other participants, it is required that you specify your available time when applying for this project.
-Your earning in this project will depend on the choices/decisions that you and other participants make during the experiment.
-Based on your and other participants’ decisions you can earn anywhere between zero and 10 dollars in one hour.
+In this experiment you will be randomly matched with another participant.
+You will be paid 3 dollars for participating in this experiment.
+On top of that you may earn anywhere from zero dollars to 10 dollars based on the choices/decisions that you and other participants make during the experiment.

 There are no specific skills required for this project.